vcc1432/homework-week-2/README.md

    giveItBackLater(value, callback)
    ```
    The `callback` function should be called and given the `value` as a parameter.
 It should NOT do this right away, but later (asynchronously) using `setTimeout`.
 1. The function `promiseToGiveItBackLater(value)` should return a promise that will resolve with the `value` later.
-It should use the same function you defined in `giveItBackLater`.
-That means you will wrap your callback-style function with a promise-style version.
+Similar to the `giveItBackLater` function.
+In fact, it should use `giveItBackLater`.
+Meaning, you will wrap your callback-style function `giveItBackLater` with a promise-style version.
-1. When the code `const outputPromise = addSomePromises(somePromise)` is executed, your function should return a new promise that has both a fulfillment handler and a rejection handler.
+1. When the code `const outputPromise = addSomePromises(somePromise)` is executed, your function should return a promise that has both a fulfillment handler and a rejection handler.
+You can achieve this through chaining.

      - When `somePromise` resolves with a string `"foo"`, the `outputPromise` should resolve with a string `"foofoo"`.
      - When `somePromise` is rejected with the value `"bar"`, the `outputPromise`  should resolve with `"barbarbar"`.